 MDF Advocate Has Impact

 The Peer Reviewed Medical Research Program (PRMRP) consumer advocate Glen Wiggans, MD recently participated in the evaluation of research applications submitted to the PRMRP sponsored by the Department of Defense.
-Glen was nominated for participation in the program by the Myotonic Dystrophy Foundation.
+Glen was nominated for participation in the program by MDF.
 As a consumer reviewer, he was a full voting member (along with prominent scientists) at meetings to help determine how the $330 million appropriated by Congress for Fiscal Year 2018 will be spent on PRMRP research.

 Ensuring the Patient Voice in Grant Review

 Consumer reviewers are asked to represent the collective view of patients by preparing comments on the impact of the research on issues such as diagnosis, treatment, and quality of life for a broad range of topic areas.
 When commenting on serving as a consumer reviewer, Glen said that, “I found this experience to be most enlightening.
 The scientific reviewers were very knowledgeable and participation on the panel provided insight into how scientific proposals are carefully evaluated for funding”.